-The source of water for the Water Corp. is groundwater pumped from three (3) wells located in the Middle Farms area that are drilled into the Glacial aquifer beneath Fishers Island, as shown on the adjacent figure.
-A backup water supply to the wells is surface water from Barlow Pond and Middle Farms and Treasure Ponds utilized during dry weather periods.
+The primary source of water for the Water Corp. is groundwater pumped from three (3) wells located in the Middle Farms area that are drilled into the Glacial aquifer beneath Fishers Island, as shown on the adjacent figure.
+Backup water supply to the wells is surface water from Barlow Pond utilized during dry weather periods.
 Generally, the water quality supplied to the residents is good to excellent.